Advising Training and Development Workshops

 The Academic Advising Office welcomes new and transfer students to the college.
 Our professional advisors will assist you in making informed course decisions as you begin or continue your college career at OTC.

 The purpose of the OTC Foundation is to advocate for the college, secure private financial resources as well as enhance educational cultural and workforce opportunities that may otherwise be unavailable.

 What if a student needs to change their program?

 Students may come to student services or e-mail a Change of Program form to firstname.lastname@example.org.
 They should be encouraged to meet with a general academic advisor to discuss the new program requirements.

 How do I email all of my advisees?

 Once logged in to you MyOTC, please click the AccessOTC.
 Under Advising Resources, you will click the “E-mail All Advisees” link.
-The next screen is the “E-mail All Advisees” screen, here you’ll select the current term, then hit Submit.
+The next screen is the “E-mail All Advisees” screen.
+Here you’ll select the current term, then hit Submit.
 You will see a list of all your advisees.
-Here you must scroll to the bottom of the page and hit OK.
+Scroll to the bottom of the page and click “OK.”
 This brings you to a screen where you’ll be able to email all of your advisees.